stoeps13/connections-doc/source/admin/admin/t_admin_communities_library_config_xml.md

 To remove these warnings, you must preinstall Connectors on User Workstations and set allowCheckForConnectors to false if roundTripEdit in Connectors is required.

 |true/false|true|Library and Linked Library|
     |displayViews|Specifies whether to display the **Views** menu on the main document list.
-This menu shows all the Enterprise Content Manager views that can be shown.**Note:** These views might not be scoped to the library that the user is connected to.
+This menu shows all the Enterprise Content Manager views that can be shown.!!! note
+    These views might not be scoped to the library that the user is connected to.

  For a list of the views available from the **Views** menu, see *Library views*.

 |true/false|false|Library and Linked Library|
-    |uploadTimeout|Specifies the number of seconds to wait before a timeout occurs that ends a file upload attempt.**Note:** Think carefully about editing this property.
+    |uploadTimeout|Specifies the number of seconds to wait before a timeout occurs that ends a file upload attempt.!!! note
+    Think carefully about editing this property.
 It is used by both the Linked Library and Media Gallery widgets.

 |Any integer|1200|Library, Linked Library and Media Gallery|
     |showLegacyLibraryMessage|Specifies whether to display a warning message for non-teamspace FileNet Libraries.
 Applicable to Linked Library only.|true/false|true|Linked Library|
     |useSSO|Specifies whether all Linked Libraries have SSO configured with FileNet.
 This forces the Library widget to always use the Connections login page to authenticate the user.
 Applicable to Linked Library only.|true/false|true|Linked Library|
     |allowChangeDocTypeDefault|Specifies the default value for whether users can select a non-default document type when you are working with files in a Library or Linked Library.|true/false|false|Library and Linked Library|
     |enableConnectionConnectors|Specifies whether to allow round-trip editing through the HCL Connections Desktop Plug-ins.
-Disable this feature in environments where the plug-ins are not installed on desktop clients.**Note:** roundTripEdit must also be enabled.
+Disable this feature in environments where the plug-ins are not installed on desktop clients.!!! note
+    roundTripEdit must also be enabled.

 |true/false|None|Library only|
     |librarySharingPanel|Specifies whether sharing is supported at the library level.|true/false|false|Library and Linked Library|

+    !!! note
-    **Note:** If roundTripEdit in Connectors is not required in your environment, set roundTripEdit and allowCheckForConnectors to false.
+    If roundTripEdit in Connectors is not required in your environment, set roundTripEdit and allowCheckForConnectors to false.

 6. To check in the changed library-config.xml file, use the following command: